namjachingu/terraform-google-gke-cisco/README.md

 **Provisioning infrastructure with Terraform**

-Terraform creates, modifies, and destroys infrastructure resources to match the desired state described in a Terraform configuration.
-You can either use the Terraform CLI or Terraform Cloud to run Terraform.

 The Terraform scripts in this project provide the basic elements and structure of a GKE cluster.
 It includes the following scripts:

 - `variables.tf` defines the variables and the values that the variables hold for the cluster.
 The values can also be defined in Terraform cloud.